 we’re back! after an incredible trip to the NE tibetan plateau as part of our unseen, unnamed, unclimbed expedition project in collaboration with legendary explorer tamotsu nakamura, we head full steam into late autumn and the beginnings of winter.

-with winter only 12 weeks away its time to think about dates, gear and objectives – especially if its all leading towards the 2015 expedition season. whether its mixed climbing in sendai, alpine walls on 3000m peaks or expeditions to the edges of Tibet it will arrive soon enough and the more preparation the better. contact us asap to make sure the wheels for your winter trip are set in motion.
+with winter only 12 weeks away its time to think about dates, gear and objectives – especially if its all leading towards the 2015 expedition season. whether its mixed climbing in sendai, alpine walls on 3000m peaks or micro-expeditions to Japan’s wilder ice it will arrive soon enough and the more preparation the better. contact us asap to make sure the wheels for your winter trip are set in motion.

 the Japan winter climbing experience. click the image to play

 away from the cities Japan is a frontier of climbing. not a lot of people realize how much of the country is covered in mountains and valleys that hide ice falls, rock walls and alpine peaks

 the Japanese archipeligo is 85% mountainous with hundreds of peaks and valleys sheltering icefalls between 500 and 3750m, with ice conditions clear & consistent from November until April. icefalls range from easy gullies and ice walls thru to international-class lines and hard alpine routes done over several days. some ice is an hour from big towns and hotsprings, other ice demands monster approaches into serious wilderness areas. large tracts of japan are still remote, with the potential for new ice very real.

 登る noboru – the climbing…